-The first axis of the robot, J1, moves the robot arm up along the Z Column, which is the Z-axis.
-When inner link is closest to the bottom, the Z-axis is at its 0 position in the Joint Coordinate system and Z=30 mm in the World Coordinate system.
+The first axis of the robot, J1, moves the robot arm up along the Z-axis column.
+When inner link is closest to the bottom, the Z axis is at its 0 position in the Joint Coordinate system and Z=30 mm in the World Coordinate system.
 As the robot arm moves upwards, both its joint position and the World Z Coordinate increase in value.